chuot/rdio-scanner/docs/config.md

             // Default value is 7
             // Specifying a value of 0 will disable this feature "pruneDays": 7,

-            // (boolean) Also toggle talkgroups based on their group assignment
-            // Default value is true
-            // See Systems section below for more details on groups "useGroup": true
         }

         // (object[]) Systems definitions